Strategy / AEO / GEO / SEO

 AEO Optimization

 The second layer focuses on making your brand citable by AI answer engines.
-This requires going beyond traditional SEO tactics to implement the specific signals that AI models use when generating answers and citations.
+This means going beyond traditional SEO tactics.
+It adds the specific signals AI models use when generating answers and citations.

 Layer 3